opensearch-project/documentation-website/_search-plugins/search-relevance/index.md

 <img src="{{site.url}}{{site.baseurl}}/images/search_relevance.png" alt="Compare search results"/>{: .img-fluid }

-If a result in Result 1 appears in Result 2, the `Up` and `Down` indicators below the result number signify how many places the result moved up or down compared to the same result in Results 2.
-In the example above, the document with the ID 10 is `Up 1` place in Result 2 compared to Result 1, and `Down 1` place in Result 1 compared to Result 2.
+If a result in Result 1 appears in Result 2, the `Up` and `Down` indicators below the result number signify how many places the result moved up or down compared to the same result in Result 2.
+In this example, the document with the ID 10 is `Up 1` place in Result 2 compared to Result 1 and `Down 1` place in Result 1 compared to Result 2.

 ## Changing the number of results